The black ribbons are gone.

 Evgeni can do better, and he thinks he will have too.
 Even if it involves getting up far earlier than he would prefer.

 Eggs come from the neighbour's chickens, and greens grow wild in the back of the cottage garden.
 Evgeni cooks them in butter and serves them on thickly cut bread.
 Sidney looks surprised the first time.
-The plate was clean by the time he finished.
+The plate is clean by the time he finished.

 This early in spring, there is still frost in the morning and the ground is icy.
 Though the bees aren’t very active yet, it is important to check the health of the hives and investigate where each will be sent in the season ahead.
 Back at home, in the Ural Mountains, this work could take weeks.
 Sometimes months, if the winter weather was poor.
 Here in Pittsburgh it is slow work.
 The terrain is far easier to traverse, but each face they meet is new.